How to Watermark Photos for Blog, Instagram, and Online Store

 Instagram has two situations: feed posts and stories.

-Use your handle as the text, for example @yourhandle.
+Use your handle as the text, for example, @yourhandle.
 White semi-transparent text with a slight drop shadow reads well on most photo backgrounds.
 Avoid black text; it disappears on dark photos.

 Important: add your watermark before uploading to Instagram.
 Instagram compresses images during upload.
 Applying a watermark inside Instagram using the text tool works, but the text quality after compression is noticeably worse than watermarking the original file before upload.